Rajat-Roy/tissue_paper/README.md

 ```
 jupyter notebook
 ```
-In the jupyter app directory listing click and run the `tissue_paper_demo.ipynb` file.
+In the jupyter app directory listing click and run the `tissue_demo.ipynb` file.

 Change the file paths in the notebook accordingly.